-I’ve also recently stumbled on this YouTube interview with physiotherapist Peter O’Sullivan on core stability:
+I enjoyed this YouTube interview with physiotherapist Peter O’Sullivan on core stability, more food for thought:

 He now calls his work Cognitive Functional Therapy, which wouldn’t be a bad name to describe the Alexander Technique, although as a profession we’d prefer Cognitive Functional Education.
 I don’t know what his methods are for achieving change in his clients, but he’s certainly taking the principles in the right direction.
 Maybe a collaboration is in order.